 I opened my top drawer and reached deftly for my badger.
 During these days of extra-curricula financial mayhem, it doesn’t do to venture far without one.

-Also, Reusche’s “tracing” paint works a dream for both tracing and shading.
+Also, Reusche’s “tracing” paint works a dream for both tracing and shading, so there’s no need to swap paint.

-We mix Tracing Black (DE401) with either Bistre Brown (DE402) or sometimes even Umber Brown (DE403).
+We mix Tracing Black (DE401) with Bistre Brown (DE402) or sometimes Umber Brown (DE403) or Tracing Brown #1 (1134).
+We use about 3 parts black to 1 part brown.
 These paints mix beautifully together.
-We use about 3 parts black to 1 part brown.

 Why do we add brown?